List of programs broadcast by Kids' WB

 This is a list of television shows formerly broadcast on the Kids' WB programming block in the United States.
 The block launched on September 9, 1995, on The WB and continued after the 2006 United States broadcast TV realignment on The CW until it aired for the final time on May 17, 2008.
 Kids' WB would be succeeded by The CW4Kids.

+Much of the Kids' WB content today can be found on streaming services such as Max and Tubi.